-Keep in mind that there are far more parameters and details to vias in PCB design than we will be covering in this short article.
+Keep in mind that there are far more parameters and details to vias in PCB design then we will be able to cover in this short article.
 However, the article will provide beginner PCB design engineers with a good starting point to be able to delve deeper into the topic.
 Let’s get started!

 Regardless of if we are dealing with traces, components, outlines, vias, and so on, we always need to think about clearances between these elements, such as between vias and traces, vias and vias, vias and pads, and so on.
 As usual, minimum clearances are detailed by your chosen PCB manufacturer or standard.
 However, I would advise you to stay away from these minimums, not only for manufacturing reasons but also for other reasons such as cross-talk.